JLUGIT/learngit/readme.txt

-Git is a verson contral system
+Git is a distributed verson contral system
 Git is free software